DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 ## 6 Outlook
 For further improvements could be done in the following fields:
-1. **Deep Neuronal Network** change.
-Instead of three neuronal layers that are connected to the observation space vector using a *CNN* that is connected to the raw pixel display output.
-This would make the agent applicable to a wide field of games.
-Like in this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+1. **Deep Neuronal Network**.
+Instead of three neuronal layers that are connected to the observation space vector, a *CNN* that is connected to the raw pixel display could be used.
+This would make the agent applicable for a wide field of games.
+More information you can find in this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
-2. **State of the art** implementing the *Rainbow* algorithm.
-That so for reaches the best performance for the DQN agents.
+2. **State of the art**.
+Implementing the *Rainbow* algorithm.
+That so fare reaches the best performance of the DQN agents.
 Here you will find the *Rainbow* [paper](https://arxiv.org/abs/1710.02298).

 ## Appendix